Shanghai Cooperation Organisation: List of potential observers, guests, or dialogue partners

+Countries showing interest in joining the SCO

+Turkey

+In 2010, the SCO approved a procedure for admitting new members.
 In 2011, Turkey applied for dialogue partner status, which it obtained in 2013.
+At the same time, Turkey is a NATO member and the European Union candidate country.
 Turkish Prime Minister Recep Tayyip Erdoğan has stated that he has discussed the possibility of abandoning Turkey's candidacy of accession to the European Union in return for full membership in the Shanghai Cooperation Organisation.
 This was reinforced again on 21 November 2016, after the European Parliament voted unanimously to suspend accession negotiations with Turkey.
 Two days later, on 23 November 2016, Turkey was granted the chairmanship of SCO energy club for the 2017 period.
 That made Turkey the first country to chair a club in the organisation without full membership status.
-In 2022, Erdogan announced that Turkey would seek full SCO membership status.
+In 2022, at the 22nd summit of the SCO, the Turkish president said that Turkey would seek full SCO membership status.
+On 11 July 2024, Turkish President Recep Tayyip Erdoğan stated in a statement to the U.S. Newsweek magazine that they did not consider Turkey's membership in NATO as an alternative to the Shanghai Cooperation Organisation and BRICS.

+Vietnam

 In 2011, Vietnam expressed interest in obtaining observer status (but has not applied for it).

-In 2012, Bangladesh applied for observer status.
+Ukraine

-In 2012, Ukraine expressed interest in obtaining observer status (but has not applied for it).
+In 2012, Ukraine expressed interest in obtaining observer status.
+However, since the deposition of President Viktor Yanukovych and increased tensions with Russia, no application has been submitted and there are no current plans to incorporate Ukraine into the organisation.

-In 2015, Syria applied for dialogue partner status.

-In 2016, Israel applied for dialogue partner status.

-In 2019 or earlier, Iraq applied for dialogue partner status.

-Turkmenistan has previously declared itself a permanently neutral country, which was recognized by a resolution adopted by the United Nations General Assembly, thus precluding its membership in the SCO.
-Turkmenistan head of state has been attending SCO summits since 2007 as a guest attendee.
+Azerbaijan

+Azerbaijan expects to receive observer status according to Azerbaijani Foreign Ministry spokesperson Aykhan Hajizada.
+Azerbaijan will probably become a full member of the SCO in a little while, President of the Republic of Kazakhstan Kassym-Jomart Tokayev said during his meeting with President of the Republic of Azerbaijan Ilham Aliyev on 3 July 2024 in Astana.

+Myanmar

+During 2025 Tianjin SCO summit, CCP general secretary Xi Jinping met Burmese military ruler Min Aung Hlaing to express his support to promote Myanmar to be a full member.